canonical/charmed-kubeflow-uats/README.md

   * `<hostname>`: the name of your host on which the cluster is deployed, you can use the `hostname` command to get it

   * `localhost` and `127.0.0.1` are recommended to avoid proxying requests to `localhost`

+  * `.kubeflow`: is needed in the `no-proxy` values to allow communication with the minio service.

 To run the tests behind proxy using Notebook: